psychemedia/storytelling-notes/stories-n-harp/mabinogion-2-branwens-lament.md

 And then he went to the second bag: "and this is...?"
 "Flour".
 "Ah ha...".
 And he squeezed, and he squeezed some more.
 And then it squished.
 And so it went on...

 That night, the great house was filled with the men of both armies, seated round a great fire in the center.
 There was eating; and drinking.
 A lot of drinking...
 And the tension between them lessened, perhaps.

 Branwen, rescued from the kitchen, is dressed once again in the finest of clothes, sits next to her brother.

 And introduces Gwern, her first born son who will be King of all Ireland, to the King of the Isle of the Mighty.
 And perhaps now she can relax a little.

 "But what about me?" sneers Efnysien, the sower of discord.

 __"Why does no one introduce the boy to me?"__

 `[VERSE 8]`
-*Her son is king, but still there’s fighting,*
+*Her son is king, but still there's fighting,*
 *No love can keep these bold soldiers apart,*
 *Her son is killed, her brother poisoned,*
 *Then Branwen cries with a pain in her heart,*